Frankiee/leetcode/binary_search/README.md

 ## Example
 ### Example 1:
-Return the index of an element in a sorted array.
+LC 704: Return the index of an element in a sorted array.
 Elements are unique.
 If not found return -1.
 A = [1, 2, 5, 7, 8, 12]
 search(8) = 4, search(6) = -1